srobo/docs/team_admin/discord.md

 # Discord Server

-To assist with communications, especially in a virtual competition, there's a [Discord](https://discord.com/) communication both for communication with blue-shirts and among your team.
+To assist with communications, especially in a virtual competition, there's a [Discord](https://discord.com/) server for communicating with blue-shirts, your team members and other teams.

 If you do not wish to, or are unable to join Discord, you can still get support from <{{ site.emails.teams }}> as normal.